canidlogic/dog/doc/dogpack.md

 script, putting each in its own DIV with its own DIV class for styling purposes, as shown in the example above.

-In full mode, the body adds a data-bearing script element containing JSON describing the gallery.
+In full mode, the body renders JSON which will then be used by the Dog preprocessor plug-in to Yip to generated additional template variables that are used by the gallery template.
 The JSON is an object with `gdesc` and `gname` properties storing the description and name of the gallery once again, and then a `photos` properties which maps to an array of integers.
 Each integer is attachment index of a photo in the gallery, and the indices are sorted in ascending order of photo number.
 Where a specific photo number has multiple versions in various resolution classes, the largest resolution class available is given.

 Within the `gdesc` and `gname` property values, the less-than and greater-than angle brackets as well as the ampersand will be escaped